ChristilawD/AWS_CloudFormation/README.md

 ## Documentation
 I will work to document these as well as I can, but please feel free to use these as needed.

+# Note on Optional Items

+If you are going to remove Optional items from the template, be sure you remove them everywhere (not just in Parameters).

 # Templates

-## SSMAgent_cf.yaml
+## SSMAgent_cf.yaml - Tested and Validated

 This template was built to help automate (to a degree) the creation of a Systems Manager Maintenace Window and jobs to update the SSM Agents installed on variuos machines.
 This template should work in Windows and Linux distro's, but only tested on Windows.
-The Document used to build this schedule is an AWS Supplied Document that work with both platforms.
+The Document used to build this schedule is an AWS Supplied Document that works with both platforms.

 ### Current Issues

 ~~SSMAgentcf.yaml - Failing on run #1~~ **Resolved**

+## WindowsServerPatching_cf.yaml - Untested

+This is specific for Windows Server Patching as thge Run Command that is invoked here is specific to Windows Patching.
+The Document used to build this schedule is an AWS Supplied Document that works with the Windows platforms.

+### Current Issues

+None at this time